Howard Kulp Architects

 Mr. O’Brien received his Bachelor of Architecture degree in 1986 from the University of Notre Dame.
 He later served as an officer in the US Army Corps of Engineers, where he became a certified Army Engineer.
 In 2002 he graduated from the Leadership South Bend/Mishawaka executive leadership program and in 2009 achieved his current LEED accreditation from the US Green Building Council (USGBC).

-Eric Karasek is a Project Architect for Howard Kulp Architects where he is responsible for the management of multiple concurrent projects in all aspects of the design, construction and renovation process, including Schematic Design and Planning, Project Budgeting & Scheduling, Design Development, Contract Documentation and Construction Administration.
+James J. Petro is a Registered Architect at Howard Kulp Architects, where he manages and works on all aspects of the design, construction and the renovation process including Schematic Design and Planning, Design Development, Contract Documentation and Construction Administration.
+He also worked for more than eighteen years at USA Architects as a Project Manager of numerous educational and municipal projects.

 Christopher C. Reeve

-Christopher C. Reeve is an Intern Architect at Howard Kulp Architects, (HKA) where he works on all aspects of the design, construction and the renovation process including: Schematic Design and Planning, Design Development, Contract Documentation and Construction Administration.
+Christopher C. Reeve is an Architectural Associate at Howard Kulp Architects, where he works on all aspects of the design, construction and the renovation process including: Schematic Design and Planning, Design Development, Contract Documentation and Construction Administration.
 He also provides Level 1 Tech Support & Network Administration for the office.

 Mr. Reeve is an Associate member of the American Institute of Architects (AIA) and AIA Pennsylvania.
 And he is currently working toward his Architectural Registration.
-Prior to joining Howard Kulp Architects in 2005, Mr. Reeve was an architectural intern at Gouck Architects in Allentown, Pennsylvania, where he worked on a range of commercial and residential projects.
+Prior to joining Howard Kulp Architects in 2005, Mr. Reeve was an Architectural Associate at Gouck Architects in Allentown, Pennsylvania, where he worked on a range of commercial and residential projects.

 Mr. Reeve received a Bachelor of Science in Architectural Studies in 2003 from Norwich University in Northfield Vermont.
 Upon completion of his B.S.
 Mr. Reeve applied and was accepted into the Masters of Architecture program at Norwich University.
 Here he completed and presented his Master of Architecture thesis presentation titled Architecture Is Not a Throw Away Art: The Transformation of Crude Industrial Design, which explored how one could infuse an abandoned industrial area with new life and provide renewed community focus through the exploration of materiality and craft.
 Mr. Reeve received his Master of Architecture degree in 2005.

-During his now 12 years with Howard Kulp Architects Mr. Reeve has worked on some notable HKA projects including: Melt, Level 3, Blue Grillhouse, Torre, Top Cut Steak House, Firepoint Grill, The Sands Bethlehem Event Center, Vision Bar, and Buddy V’s Ristorante.
+During his now 17 years with Howard Kulp Architects Mr. Reeve has worked on some notable HKA projects including: Melt, Level 3, Blue Grillhouse, Torre, Top Cut Steak House, Firepoint Grill, The Sands Bethlehem Event Center & Vision Bar, Buddy V’s Ristorante, Wind Creek Casino – Bethlehem, & Resorts World Casino – New York

 Susan Cottone is the Business Manager for Howard Kulp Architects, PC.
 Her everyday activities include managing the financial end of the company and providing support for the entire staff.